ko3ak81/CurrencyWatcher/README.md

    ```bash
    node app.js
    ```
    - The Terminal will display messages showing the current exchange rate every minute.
-If the rate exceeds the threshold, you will receive a notification on your iPhone via Pushover.
+If the rate exceeds the threshold, you will receive notifications via the configured channels.

 ### Step 5: Keep the Script Running

 1. **Leave the Terminal Window Open:**
    - To continue receiving notifications, keep the Terminal window open.
-The script will run in the background, checking the exchange rate every minute.
+The script will run in the background, checking the exchange rate at the configured interval.

 2. **Stop the Script:**
    - To stop the script, click on the Terminal window and press `Control + C`.

+## Additional Features

+- **Retry Logic:** The script includes retry logic to handle errors during fetching.
+- **Logging:** Exchange rates are logged to `exchange_rate_log.csv`.
+- **Rate Analysis:** Run `analyzeRateHistory()` to analyze the logged data and calculate trends.

 ## Troubleshooting Tips

 1. **Pushover Notifications Not Working:**
-   - Ensure the Pushover app is installed and notifications are allowed on your iPhone.
+   - Ensure the Pushover app is installed and notifications are allowed on your device.
    - Verify your **User Key** and **API Token** in the `.env` file.

+2. **Email or Slack Notifications Not Working:**
+   - Ensure the correct **Email** or **Slack Bot Token** is configured.
+   - Check that the recipient email and Slack channel are valid.

-2. **Terminal Errors:**
+3. **Terminal Errors:**
    - Make sure all commands are entered correctly and that you have an internet connection.

-3. **Script Not Running Continuously:**
+4. **Script Not Running Continuously:**
    - Ensure the Terminal window remains open.
 If the Mac goes to sleep or the Terminal is closed, the script will stop running.

 ## Summary

-By following these steps, you have set up **CurrencyWatcher** on your Mac to send real-time alerts to your iPhone using the Pushover app.
+By following these steps, you have set up **CurrencyWatcher** to monitor exchange rates and send real-time alerts via Pushover, Email, and Slack.
 This setup is ideal for keeping track of exchange rates and receiving instant notifications when your specified conditions are met.

 ## License